-So this is probably, like, the 57th article you’ve read after getting dumped and now you’re sick and tired of trying to figure out how to get over “the one that got away” already.
+So this is probably, like, the 57th article you’ve read after getting dumped.
+You’re probably pretty sick and tired of trying to figure out how to get over “the one that got away” already.

 I get it.